altocodenl/tagaway/readme.md

 ### Todo beta

 - Pivs
-   - Fix evaluation error when entering commands on the console.
    - Scroll to relevant chunk when loading queryURL
    - Add arrow to switch order of tags
    - Implement video streaming.
 Check that it works in Safari (https://blog.logrocket.com/streaming-video-in-safari/)